Counting submodules of a module over a noetherian commutative ring: Introduction

 \begin{thm} Let $R$ be a noetherian complete local ring with countable residual field.
 Let $M$ be a finitely generated $R$-module.
-Then the set of submodules of $M$ is countable if and only if the following two conditions are satisfied \begin{itemize} \item[(B2)] $M$ has Krull dimension at most one; \item[(B3)] for every prime ideal $\PP$ of coheight one, $(A/\PP)^2$ is not isomorphic to a subquotient of $M$. \end{itemize} Otherwise, $M$ has $2^{\aleph_0}$ submodules. \end{thm}
+Then the set of submodules of $M$ is countable if and only if the following two conditions are satisfied \begin{itemize} \item[{\KK}] $M$ has Krull dimension at most one; \item[{\KKK}] for every prime ideal $\PP$ of coheight one, $(A/\PP)^2$ is not isomorphic to any subquotient of $M$. \end{itemize} Otherwise, $M$ has $2^{\aleph_0}$ submodules. \end{thm}

+(To say that $\mathcal{P}$ has coheight one means that it is maximal among non-maximal prime ideals.)

-These two conditions are independent; of course (B3) does not follow from (B2), and conversely we check (see Proposition \ref{deuxd}) that if $M=R$ is a UFD of Krull dimension 2 (thus failing to satisfy (B2)), then $M$ satisfies (B3).
-An example is $M=\mathbf{k}[\![X,Y]\!]$ when $\mathbf{k}$ is a finite field.
+These two conditions are independent; of course {\KKK} does not follow from {\KK}, and conversely we check (see Proposition \ref{deuxd}) that if $M=R$ is a UFD of Krull dimension 2 (thus failing to satisfy {\KK}), then $M$ satisfies {\KKK}.
+An example is $M=R=\mathbf{k}[\![X,Y]\!]$ when $\mathbf{k}$ is a field.